puru02/django-anymail/docs/inbound.rst

         The errors param is as in :meth:`~bytes.decode`.
 The default "replace" substitutes the Unicode "replacement character" for any illegal characters in the text.

-        .. versionchanged:: 2.1

-            Changed to use attachment's declared charset by default, and added errors option defaulting to replace.

     .. method:: get_content_bytes()